Cardi B Wears Nothing But A Bathrobe And Slippers To Go Shopping With Husband, Offset

-Cardi B looked ready to sit back and relax as she shopped in Beverly Hills with her husband Offset recently.
+Cardi B looked ready to sit back and relax as she recently shopped in Beverly Hills with her husband, Offset.
 As Hollywood Life reports, the “Bodak Yellow” rapper wore nothing but a bathrobe and Gucci slippers for the shopping trip.
 She “accessorized” the “look” with a “Burberry scarf” wrapped around her head.
-Cardi B appeared to be makeup free but maintained a bit of her signature glam as she wore long bright green nails which seemed to be a remnant from the matching outfit that she wore at the recent Cardi B x Fashion Nova event.
+Cardi B appeared to be makeup free but maintained a bit of her signature glam as she wore long, bright green nails which seemed to be a remnant from the matching outfit that she wore at the recent Cardi B x Fashion Nova event.

 The Blast reports that despite Cardi’s bathrobe, the two were shopping in high-end luxury boutiques on Rodeo Drive.
-The may just needed some retail therapy given recent developments in their lives.
+It may be that the couple just needed some retail therapy given recent developments in their lives.
 As TMZ notes, Offset’s studio in Atlanta was recently the target of a drive-by shooting and he was there when the incident happened.
-The “Clout” rapper left the scene before the authorities arrived, though.
+The “Clout” rapper left the scene before the authorities arrived.

 According to TMZ, one eyewitness said the shooter may have wanted to hurt Offset.
-Although there were claims that one person was shot in the leg, police have not found that alleged victim.
+Although there were claims that one person was shot in the leg, that alleged victim was not found by police.
 The bullets hit a couple of vehicles and also damaged the facade of the building.

 Despite that frightening news, there’s a lot to celebrate in Cardi B’s career.
 The numbers are in and it looks like Cardi B’s second collection for Fashion Nova has become a big hit.
 TMZ reports that the line made $1 million within the first 24 hours of the launch.
-A quick glance at the collection’s webpage shows that many of the designs are sold out which indicates that sales have been going very well, much to the chagrin of fans who missed out on pieces they had their hearts set on.
+A quick glance at the collection’s webpage shows that many of the designs are sold out which indicates that sales have been going very well, much to the chagrin of fans who missed out on pieces they had their hearts set on buying.

 Party with Cardi ???? @iamcardib celebrates the launch of her new Fashion Nova collection with YG, Trey Songz, and Lil Nas X pic.twitter.com/W4VDM3h3Fg